KPN-CISO/MCAS-to-EIQ/README.md

 # Introduction

-MCAS-to-EIQ is a simple Python script that will connect to your Microsoft Cloud App Security instance, download all Events/Sightings from a given time period and import them into your EclecticIQ instance.
+MCAS-to-EIQ is a simple Python script that will connect to your Microsoft Cloud App Security instance, download all Events/Sightings from a given time period and import them into your EclecticIQ instance as Sightings.

 For configuration options, refer to the README.md in the config/ directory.